divyansh220199/project-hand-gestre/README.md

 Images in the dataset are of dimension 275 by 275.
 But for performance reasons they have been resized to 50 by 50.
 You can use them as it is if you have a powerful setup otherwise program displays a Tensorflow error tensorflow/core/framework/allocator.cc:101] Allocation of X exceeds 10% of system memory.

 # What's in the Repository
-* `captureHand.py` - This program can capture new hand gestures and write them in the specified directory
+* `capturing hand images.ipynb` - This program can capture new hand gestures and write them in the specified directory
+* `recognizer.ipynb` - This is the main program that uses pretrained model (in the repo) for recognizing hand gestures
+* `demo.mp4` - This is the main program that uses pretrained model (in the repo) for recognizing hand gestures
+* `combining images and getting a single file.ipynb` - This is the main program that uses pretrained model (in the repo) for recognizing                                                        hand gestures
-* `recognizer.py` - This is the main program that uses pretrained model (in the repo) for recognizing hand gestures
+* `sample images` - This is the main program that uses pretrained model (in the repo) for recognizing hand gestures
-* `trainer.py` - This program uses the given dataset to train the Perceptron model
+* `loading dataset and training model.ipynb` - This program uses the given dataset to train the Perceptron model
-* `CNN Model` - A directory that contains CNN model implementation for the same recognition purpose (with 5 gestures)

 # Required External libraries
 * `cv2 (opencv)`